 The DAEP shall be provided in a setting other than the student's regular classroom.
+An elementary school student may not be placed in a DAEP with a student who is not an elementary school student.

-For purposes of DAEP, secondary classification shall be grades 8-12.
+For purposes of DAEP, elementary classification shall be kindergarten-grade 6 and secondary classification shall be grades 7-12.